Louhike/Ugly-GDEmu-Games-Manager/README.md

 * Warning if a new version of UGGM is available.
 * Use checkboxes instead of line selection to choose which games to copy/remove.
 * Better performance for shrinking.
+* Game indexing for GDMenu

 ## What MIGHT change in future version 0.7.0
 * Option to sort games alphabetically on SD card.
 * Handle CDI games.
 * Display games which are on SD card but not on PC.
 Allow user to copy from SD to PC.
-* Game indexing for GDMenu.
-I'm already preparing this but it will take some time so I'm not sure it will be in 0.7.0 version.

 ## I'm thinking about it for 0.8.0